CarInsurance.com Insights

 • Your perspective, goals and prior experiences may affect your opinion about buying auto insurance from an agent vs. online.
 For instance, agents who do not have a personal relationship with you may be more inclined to sell you coverage you do not need to get a commission, while agents who focus on honesty and client needs tend not to oversell.

 • The process could take longer than buying online.
 Depending on your online insurance company, you can get a quote and purchase a policy within a day or days.
-That circumvents the need to wait for a return call or email from an agent who has many other customers with whom they are working.
-You manage the purchase process by buying directly through the company instead of a middle person.
+That circumvents the need to wait for a return call or email from an agent who is already working with many other customers.
+You manage the purchase process by buying directly from the company rather than through a middleman.

 • The agent may be motivated to oversell you a policy to earn a commission.
 According to the U.S. Bureau of Labor Statistics, commissions are a “common form” of compensation for agents, especially agents with substantial industry experience.
 Generally speaking, the commission an agent receives depends on the amount of insurance sold and whether the policy is new or a renewal.
-An agent could also be motivated to upsell if a bonus is available when they meet sales or profit goals.
+An agent could also be motivated to upsell if a bonus is available upon meeting sales or profit goals.
 It can be a this-or-that situation.
 Car insurance purchased through a Progressive agent includes the commission the agent receives.
-On the flip side, auto insurance bought directly through Progressive includes a more significant portion of marketing costs in addition to costs for staffing and sales centers, according to Progressive’s website.
+On the flip side, auto insurance purchased directly from Progressive includes a larger share of marketing costs, in addition to staffing and sales center costs, according to Progressive’s website.
 “Agents are paid a commission by the insurer when they write policies, but they do not charge consumers a fee to purchase a policy,” says Friedlander.

 Check out our detailed guide on how to get a car insurance quote